 “A fundamental part in knowledge management is to spread and make knowledge accessible and usable within or between chosen organisations,” is a definition given by Ken Grant and John Dumay in the Journal, “Leading Issues in Knowledge Management, Volume Two.”
-Knowledge sharing involves communicating thoughts, ideas, job or processes to another person or team.
+Team knowledge sharing involves communicating thoughts, ideas, job or processes to another person or team.
 This can be done either implicitly or explicitly.
-Implicit knowledge involves transferring knowledge from one employees mind to another i.e. via conversation.
+Implicit sharing of knowledge involves transferring knowledge from one employees mind to another i.e. via conversation.
 Whereas explicit knowledge involves physically documenting information, writing down practices or procedures.

 How to get the most out of internal knowledge transparency

-Build team-sharing relationships:
+Build team knowledge sharing relationships: